Train 904 bombing

-The Train 904 bombing (Italian: Strage del Rapido 904 or Strage di Natale (Christmas massacre)) was a terror attack which occurred on 23 December 1984, in the Apennine Base Tunnel.
-A bomb on the 904 express train (Rapido 904) from Naples to Milan was detonated, killing 16 and wounding 266.
-The bombing location was near the location of the Italicus Express bombing ten years previously.
+The Train 904 bombing (Strage del Rapido 904), also referred to in Italy as the Christmas Massacre (Strage di Natale), was a terrorist attack by the Sicilian Mafia which occurred on 23 December 1984 in the Apennine Base Tunnel.
+A bomb detonated on the express train Rapido 904 from Naples to Milan, killing 16 and wounding 266.
+The bombing occurred near the site of the Italicus Express bombing ten years previously.

-The motive behind the bomb attack was to distract Italian security forces from investigating the Sicilian Mafia after the testimony of the Mafia turncoat Tommaso Buscetta to Antimafia prosecutor Giovanni Falcone had led to a series of arrest warrants in September 1984 that subsequently would lead to the Maxi Trial against 475 Mafia defendants.
+The motive behind the bombing was to distract Italian security forces from further investigating the Sicilian Mafia after the testimony of the Mafia turncoat Tommaso Buscetta to prosecutor Giovanni Falcone had led to a series of arrest warrants in September 1984 that subsequently would lead to the Maxi Trial against 475 Mafia defendants.
 Mafia boss Giuseppe Calò, also known as "Pippo", was convicted for ordering and organising the attack in February 1989.
-In April 2011 Mafia "boss of bosses" Salvatore Riina was indicted for ordering the bombing.
+In April 2011 capo dei capi Salvatore Riina was indicted for ordering the bombing.

-The bombing
+Bombing

 On Sunday, 23 December 1984 the Rapido 904 was on regular service between Naples and Milan.
 It was traveling northbound, overcrowded by 700 holiday passengers coming back home or visiting relatives due to the upcoming Christmas holidays.
 At 19:08 a bomb exploded in the ninth car, a 2nd class coach in the middle of the train.
 The train was 8 kilometers into the Apennine Base Tunnel, on the Florence-Bologna line near Vernio, on a long straight stretch with speed limits of up to 160 km/h at the time, and was travelling at 150 km/h.

 The bomb had been placed on a luggage rack whilst the train was in Florence Santa Maria Novella railway station.
 Unlike train bombings in the previous decades of political turmoil, the bomb was remote controlled and was detonated while the train was well into the tunnel, in order to maximize the damage.
 The bomb exploded as planned.
 Its shock wave, reflected by the tunnel sides, blew out all the window glass and internal doors, throwing shrapnel-like shards into the compartments.
 15 died as a direct consequence of the blast, and one more died later because of the wounds.

 The emergency brake was pulled, and the train came to a stop a thousand or so meters from the blast, 8 kilometers from the northern entrance and 10 from the southern.
 Train conductor Gian Claudio Bianconcini – on his last journey before retiring – was wounded in the nape of his neck, but managed to reach a service telephone and call for help.
 Passengers were scared and stranded in the cold Apennine winter.